josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 If you aren't particularly familiar with the world of modern front-end development outside WordPress, you might not immediately see the advantages, but there are several to be had.
 Not being locked into PHP as your templating language means you're instead able to use powerful, modern frameworks like [Vue](http://vuejs.org), [Svelte](https://svelte.dev/), [Eleventy](https://www.11ty.dev/), or—in the case of this site—[Gridsome](http://gridsome.org), with all the goodies that come along.

-<Callout class="former-highlight">But instead of having the site’s theme display your pages, posts, etc., a headless site can use virtually anything, thanks to the WordPress REST&nbsp;API.</Callout>
+<Callout>But instead of having the site’s theme display your pages, posts, etc., a headless site can use virtually anything, thanks to the WordPress REST&nbsp;API.</Callout>

 This goes hand-in-hand with **Jamstack**, and is actually a decent example of it.
 The JAM stands for JavaScript, API and Markup—though it's more of a loose description of _typical_ features of a site rather than a literal definition or group of technologies, so don't get too hung up on those three things.
 Jamstack sites always use JavaScript in some fashion, but they don't all use APIs, necessarily.